On a Night Like This: Background and release

 Swedish singer Pandora (pictured) initially recorded the single in 1999, but its rejection resulted in Minogue and Anna Vissi re-recording it.

 After leaving her label Deconstruction Records in 1998, Minogue signed a deal with British label Parlophone that same year and began recording her album Light Years (2000).
 The following year, she released her comeback single, "Spinning Around", which garnered critical and commercial success in Australasia and Europe, and led to her releasing a follow-up single from Light Years.
 "On a Night Like This" was originally written for Swedish recording artist Pandora by Steve Torch, Brian Rawling, Graham Stack, and Mark Taylor, with production being handled by the latter two.
 Pandora recorded it for her 1999 album, No Regrets, but its composers believed the result to not gain as much success as they had hoped.
 As a result, they handed the recording to Parlophone and suggested Minogue to record her vocals over the backing track, which she did.
-Greek recording artist Anna Vissi had also obtained rights to record the track, and her version appeared on her studio album Everything I Am (2000); both Pandora's and Minogue's version feature the same instrumental basis, while Vissi's had a significantly different production.
+Greek Cypriot recording artist Anna Vissi had also obtained rights to record the track, and her version appeared on her studio album Everything I Am (2000); both Pandora's and Minogue's version feature the same instrumental basis, while Vissi's had a significantly different production.

 "On a Night Like This" was released on 11 September 2000 by Parlophone as the second single Light Years and was distributed in various formats.
 In Australia and New Zealand, where Mushroom Records issued the single, the first CD features the original recording, three remixes of the song and the enhanced music video, while the second CD includes the original mix of "On a Night Like This", one remix of the song, a remix of her single "Your Disco Needs You", and the B-side track "Ocean Blue".
 The British and European physical editions have a similar track list but omit one remix from each format.
 A cardboard sleeve was issued only in France, including "On a Night Like This" and "Ocean Blue", while the Australian and New Zealand formats were re-released in Taiwan by EMI Music.

 Near the end of 2000, record label Dance Factory distributed the single as a 12-inch vinyl that included the original track list from the first Australian and New Zealand CD single, while two vinyl discs were released in the United Kingdom.
 The final format was a cassette tape distributed in Europe; it included the single and two remixes on both sides.
 An accompanying cover sleeve was shot by Vincent Peters in Ibiza, and features Minogue laying down on a marble surface in front of a sea front; the shot also appeared in the booklet of Light Years.
 According to Minogue, she believed it intertwined with the message of "sunshine, beach, fun, glamour", a concept she wanted to experiment with on the parent album.
 British fashion designer and friend of Minogue William Baker felt the image was of a "mystical quality".